h2o/h2o/deps/mruby/doc/guides/mrbgems.md

 So it is recommended not to put GEM's local header files on include/.

 These exports are retroactive.
-For example: when B depends on C and A depends on B, A will get include paths exported by C.
+For example: when B depends to C and A depends to B, A will get include paths exported by C.

 Exported include_paths are automatically appended to GEM local include_paths by rake.
 You can use `spec.export_include_paths` accessor if you want more complex build.